'Be anxious for nothing..." ~Philippians 4:6

 I woke up at 3 in the morning.

-My phone displayed all of the calls I'd missed as I slept.
+My phone displayed all of the calls I'd missed, as I slept.

-"I think I may be able to pull it off if I "eat" the microphone" I told myself as I drifted back to sleep.
+"I think I may be able to pull it off if I "eat" the microphone", I told myself, as I drifted back to sleep.

-When I woke up on Tuesday morning, I looked as if I'd sparred with a heavyweight, but my daughter reassured me that I looked a lot better than I did the day before.
+When I woke up on Tuesday morning, I looked as if I'd sparred with a heavyweight boxer, but my daughter reassured me that I looked a lot better than I did the day before.
 She's an honest young woman, so I believed her.
 Her words saved me a hesitant trip to the mirror, but I could see my lips just fine without it.

-I profusely thanked God for ice, Benadryl, and water.
-When she finally reached me by phone, my friend Darlene suggested cold compresses and lots of liquids.
-"You've got to flush it out" she advised.
-I found a Huskies ice pack in the freezer, and wrapped it in paper towels and rested it on my lips, but it obscured my entire face.
+I found a Huskies ice pack in the freezer, wrapped it in paper towels, and rested it on my lips, but it obscured my entire face.
 It occurred to me that I needed to do that in moderation, too.
-"No sense exchanging the gross swelling for frostbite", I thought....
+"No sense exchanging the gross swelling for frostbite", I thought.

 As I felt my face ballooning, I think I repented for everything I'd ever done wrong in my entire life.
 I think I got saved all over again, too...."If my lips have harmed anyone in any way, I am truly, truly sorry, Lord.
 I need my lips, dear, sweet, Jesus.
 These lips right here?
 These lips right here are not, NOT television camera-ready.
 They're not breakfast, lunch, or dinner ready either.
-Can you help a sistah out?"
+Lord, can you help a sistah out?"

-I was mad at the devil, but he wasn't the one who told me to put a hunk of no-name baking soda in my mouth, chase it with generic, undiluted hydrogen peroxide, and brush vigorously.
+I was mad at the devil, but he wasn't the one who told me to put a hunk of no-name baking soda in my mouth, chase it with generic, undiluted, hydrogen peroxide, and brush vigorously.

-Rhonda picked me up around 2:30, and we headed to The Howard Theater for a 3PM soundcheck.
-I'd decided that I would just hide myself up on a riser...way in the back... behind a Christmas tree or something.
+My “Vision” sister, Rhonda picked me up around 2:30, and we headed to The Howard Theater for a 3:00 PM soundcheck.
+I'd decided that I would just hide myself way up on a riser...waaaaay in the back... behind a Christmas tree or something.

-When we got there, it occurred to me to ask, "What song are we singing?"
 When they all said "Angels!
 Didn't you know?
 That's what we rehearsed last night!", I waited for someone to shout "April Fool!"

 That didn't happen.

-ANGELS?
-Oh, dear Lord!
-Okay...Where's my little Maurette?
-Is Maurette coming?
-I was going to have to be in full view and there was no way I could dodge cameras.
-Maurette wasn't going to be there, so I would be singing her verse, too...Myriam, a friend and one of the production staff came over to me and immediately started moving hair out of my face.
-"I want to see your face!" she scolded...As the tech handed me my microphone, he said, "You seem a bit overwhelmed.
-Relax.
-It'll be okay".
+I was going to have to be in full view, and there was no way I could dodge cameras.
+Maurette wasn't going to be there, so I would be singing her verse, too.

 (It's funny.
 As I age, the allergies my Mom had, seem to be visiting me.